moodle-an-hochschulen/moodle-tool_apcu/README.md

 How this plugin works
 ---------------------

 This plugin works in a really simple way.
 It adds an admin tool page to Moodle's site administration tree and restricts access to this admin tool page to Moodle administrators (and other users having the moodle/site:config capability).
-The APCu management GUI is shipped as a library file with this plugin and is just included on the admin tool page.
+The APCu management GUI is just included on the admin tool page.

 Security note
 -------------

-The APCu management GUI was added as a library to this Moodle plugin and was renamed to /lib/apcu-gui/apcu.php.inc.
+The APCu management GUI file is stored as a library to this Moodle plugin and is renamed to /lib/apcu-gui/apcu.php.inc.

 There is a potential for sensitive data leak, not personal data but data about the webserver's PHP configuration, if your webserver is configured to interpret *.inc files as PHP.
 An anonymous user could then visit the library's index page directly via https://yourmoodle.com/admin/tool/apcu/lib/apcu-gui/apcu.php.inc and would see the APCu management GUI circumventing Moodle's access control.